home-assistant/companion.home-assistant/docs/core/location.md

 ![iOS](/assets/apple.svg)

-The Home Assistant Companion App receives _significant location updates_ from iOS.
+The Home Assistant Companion App receives _significant location changes_ from iOS.
 Whenever an update is received, it is sent to Home Assistant.
 Roughly, an update is received every time that your device transfers to a new cellular tower, a significant amount of time has passed (usually a couple hours) or a connection state changes and the system notices your location recently changed.

 Apple [defines][apple-location-programming-guide] significant significant-change location updates as: